cxr-eye-gaze/eye-gaze-dataset/README.md

 # Creation and Validation of a Chest X-Ray Dataset with Eye-tracking and Report Dictation for AI Tool Development

 ### Introduction
-This repository contains the code to reproduce the experiments and data preparation for the paper **"Creation and Validation of a Chest X-Ray Datasetwith Eye-tracking and Report Dictation for AI Tool Development"**.
+This repository contains the code to reproduce the experiments and data preparation for the paper **"Creation and Validation of a Chest X-Ray Dataset with Eye-tracking and Report Dictation for AI Tool Development"**.
 If you find this dataset, models or code useful, please cite us using the following bibTex:
 ```
 %Paper: